Citation, DOI, disclosures and article data

-Morel-Lavallée lesions are closed degloving injuries associated with severe trauma which then present as hemolymphatic masses.
+Morel-Lavallée lesions are closed degloving injuries associated with severe trauma which then present as hemolymphatic collections or masses.
 MRI and ultrasound are useful modalities for evaluation.

 The lesions classically occur over the greater trochanter of the femur 1.
 Morel-Lavallée lesions, strictly speaking, occur in the thigh.
 However, similar biomechanical forces to the lumbar region, over the scapula, or over the knee 13 can result in identical lesions and these are often also called Morel-Lavallée lesions 1,3.